phaustin/quantecon-example/book/docs/functions.md

 This whole function definition is read by the Python interpreter and stored in memory.

-Let\'s call it to check that it works:
+Let's call it to check that it works:

 ```{code-cell} ipython3
 print(new_abs_function(3))